Striking group of 4 city views, illustrating a trip from Africa to the trading regions of East, from Braun & Hogenberg's

 The top view shows the important 16th Century Indian trading center Calecut, near Madras, which was then an important Portugese trading post, at a time when the Portugese made a fortune from trade with the East.
-It shows the town rising out of a jungle of palm trees.
+The shows the town rising out of a jungle of palm trees.
 An elephant with a mahout is watching while boats are constructed on the beach, and Asian and European vessels just offshore are shown in some detail.
 Beneath the view of Calecut are smaller views of Ormuz at the entrance of the Persian Gulf, Canonor in India, and the Portuguese fortress of El Mina in West Africa.

 Georg Braun (1541-1622) was born and died in Cologne.
 His primary vocation was as Catholic cleric; he spent thirty-seven years as canon and dean at the church St. Maria ad Gradus, in Cologne.
 Braun was the chief editor of the Civitates orbis terrarum, the greatest book of town views ever published.
 His job entailed hiring artists, acquiring source material for the maps and views, and writing the text.
 In this role, he was assisted by Abraham Ortelius.
 Braun lived into his 80s, and he was the only member of the original team to witness the publication of the sixth volume in 1617.

 Frans Hogenberg (ca. 1540-ca. 1590) was a Flemish and German engraver and mapmaker who also painted.
 He was born in Mechelen, south of Antwerp, the son of wood engraver and etcher Nicolas Hogenberg.
 Together with his father, brother (Remigius), uncle, and cousins, Frans was one member of a prominent artistic family in the Netherlands.